-The corona virus has been a true roller coaster for many.
+The coronavirus has been a true roller coaster for many.
 As the growth rate continues to increase, many of us feel scared and insecure about what the future will bring.
-Especially self-employed companies, artists and small businesses struggle to maintain themselves.
-Not only existence, job and future fears come up more than ever now, also the fear and worries about catching the virus yourself.
+Yoga is one of the solutions for fighting corona.
+Especially self-employed companies, artists, and small businesses struggle to maintain themselves.
+Not only do existence, job, and future fears come up more than ever now, also the fear and worries about catching the virus yourself.
 If you are struggling to stay grounded and want to find a way to reduce your risk of an infection, this article will help you to understand the necessary yogic practice to keep calm and improve your immune system.

-The immune system is our primary defence system that fights any pathogen, bacteria or virus entering the body.
+The immune system is our primary defense system that fights any pathogen, bacteria, or virus entering the body.
 The immune system is linked to the brain which coordinates where and which immune cells engulf invading objects.
-If your immune system is weak, your immune defence may struggle to destroy and fight pathogens and you may easily get sick or infected.
+If your immune system is weak, your immune defense may struggle to destroy and fight pathogens and you may easily get sick or infected.

-Not everyone who is in contact with corona patients, gets the corona virus.
-If you work on improving your body’s defence mechanisms through well-selected asanas and diet, you can avoid getting sick.
+Not everyone who is in contact with corona patients gets the coronavirus.
+If you work on improving your body’s defense mechanisms through well-selected asanas and diet, you can avoid getting sick.

 During the current global epidemic, we would like to share an asana with you which helps you to boost your immune system and hence fight corona.